NathanBland/Chronicle/README.md

 ```javascript
 var mongoose = require('mongoose')
 ```
 This section of code simply tells JavaScript - in this case `node.js` - to include mongoose.
-This is what allows us to the things mongoose provides.
+This is what allows us to the features mongoose provides.
 It's like a plugin we are electing to use.

 ```javascript
 var User = mongoose.Schema({